-1. You’ll want to lay the garlands out and stagger them so that the fuller parts of one garland will fill in the empty areas of the other garland.
+1. Lay the garlands out and stagger them so that the fuller parts of one garland will fill in the empty areas of the other garland.

-3. Once you’ve got a look you like, use the green floral wire to attach the garlands to each other in several different places.
-Use your scissors or wire cutters to clip the floral wire.
+3. Once you like the way your garland looks, use green floral wire to attach the garlands to each other in several different places.

 That’s it!
 You should have a nice, full, realistic faux cedar garland at this point.
 You can see how much of a difference it makes to double up on garlands, and it’s still only $40.

-I added these paper stars that are simply incredible and look like they’re made of wood, but collapse fully for storage.
+I added these beautiful paper stars that look like they’re made of wood wood, but collapse fully for storage.
 I love the Scandinavian look they give to the garland.

 The final touch was a wide white ribbon tied into bows at four different points along the banister.
 I thought I was going to use more color, but I’m crushing hard on this black, tan, green and white color palette.

-I thought the doubled-up garlands looked great as they were, but I decided to beef them up even more by placing one more faux garland behind them (it was one I already had…NOT another cedar garland).
+I thought the doubled-up garlands looked great, but at the last minute I decided to beef them up even more by placing a cheaper faux garland behind them (it was one I already had…not another cedar garland).
 I sort of just laid the cedar garlands on top of it.
-While you can’t really see it, it adds even more fullness, and since I already had it, I didn’t have to spend a penny.
-If you don’t have any extra garland on hand, you can purchase cheap, $5 garlands and just layer them behind…you’ll never see them anyway.
+You can’t really see it, but it adds a good amount of fullness, and mine is pre-lit, so the whole banister is sparkling for Christmas.
+If you don’t have any extra garland on hand, you can purchase cheap garlands at Michael’s or Walmart.